One Shot (novel): Plot

-Reacher drives to Kentucky to the shooting range where the sniper practiced and learns more facts from Gunny Samuel Cash, the former US Marine who owns the place.
-This makes Reacher doubt the solidity of the case against Barr.
-Cash is unwilling to reveal information or his records to Reacher, but grudgingly agrees to talk if Reacher hits a paper target dead center at 300 yards with one shot.
-After succeeding, Reacher is shown 32 sheets of target paper from three years' worth of Barr's practice shootings, every single sheet with dead-on maximum scores.
+Reacher drives to the shooting range where Barr practiced and interviews the owner, former United States Marine Gunny Samuel Cash.
+The details Cash divulges makes Reacher doubt the solidity of the case against Barr.
+Cash is unwilling to reveal information or his records to Reacher but grudgingly agrees to talk if he hits a paper target dead center at 300 yards with one shot.
+After succeeding, Reacher is shown thirty-two sheets of target paper from three years' worth of Barr's practice shootings, every single sheet with dead-on maximum scores.
 Reacher deduces that the target sheets were faked by using a handgun at point blank range.

-After the visit to the shooting range, Reacher adds Cash's information to the case evidence.
-Helen and Rosemary sift through the clues and get Reacher to conclude that Barr is innocent, which means someone set up Barr as the sniper.
-Someone is also trying to get Reacher off the case, which formerly seemed a slam-dunk, but is now falling apart.
-Reacher is teamed with Helen, working against a prosecution team that has a secret of its own.
-Reacher gets closer to the unseen enemy pulling the strings, leading him to the real perpetrators, a Russian gang masquerading as legitimate businessmen.
-The gang's 80-year-old capo spent much of his life in a Soviet gulag and is known only as the Zec by the prisoner.
-Reacher outwits the mob guards in the Russian gang's fortress, dispatching five hoods before confronting the boss and forcing him to come clean on the conspiracy: covering up the murder of the one victim he wants dead with the other four victims.
-The real killer is shot, the Zec chooses to confess to the authorities who arrive on the scene, Barr goes free, and Reacher moves on.
+Helen and Rosemary sift through the clues and persuade Reacher of Barr's innocence, meaning someone set him up as the sniper.
+Reacher's investigation leads him to the real perpetrators, a Russian gang masquerading as legitimate businessmen.
+The gang's 80-year-old leader spent much of his life in a Soviet gulag and is known only as the Zek.
+Reacher outwits the guards in the Russian gang's fortress, dispatching five hoods before confronting the Zek and forcing him to come clean on the conspiracy: covering up the murder of the one victim he wants dead with the other four victims.
+The real killer is shot, and the Zek chooses to confess to the authorities who arrive on the scene.
+Barr goes free, and Reacher moves on.